a1235712/blackbox/README.md

 Hi,

 I am a1235712@gmail.c
-I have startet to learn programming languages.
+I have started to learn programming languages.
 I intend to use GitHub for mutual projects.